slackapi/java-slack-sdk/jslack-lightning/README.md

 ))
 server.start() // http://localhost:3000
 ```

+The OAuth flow (Slack app installation) starts with `https://your-domain/slack/oauth/start` and the app receives `code` at `https://your-domain/slack/oauth/callback`.
+If the installation successfully finishes, the end user is redirected to `https://your-domain/slack/oauth/completion`.
+If an error occurs or the end user canncels the process, the user is redirected to `https://your-domain/slack/oauth/cancellation`.

+#### Amazon S3 Support

 If an app uses Amazon S3 storage or any other storage layer implementations, the app can be configured as below: